ruricolist/vernacular/README.md

    dialect [ISLISP][] (itself a conceptual subset of Common Lisp).
    Shows how to use Vernacular to build “language towers.”

-# Embedding languages
+# Why Vernacular?

-Vernacular enables *languages as libraries*.
 Vernacular languages have several important properties:

 1. Languages are *first-class*.
 Modules live in their own files, just like Lisp code, and are compiled into FASLs, just like Lisp code.

 2. Languages can use *any syntax*.
-Unlike embedded DSLs, which are limited by what can be done with reader macros, full languages can use any parser they like.
+Unlike embedded DSLs, which are limited to reader macros, Vernacular lets you use any parser you like – which means compatibility with existing tools, like editors.

-3. Languages are *interoperable*.
-Lisp code can import modules written in embedded languages, and modules written in embedded languages can import other modules in the same language – or even modules written in other languages.

-4. Languages are *reusable*.
+3. Languages are *reusable*.
 Support for meta-languages allows different languages to share the same parser or for the same language to be written in more than one syntax.

+4. Languages are *interoperable*.
+Lisp code can import modules written in Vernacular languages, and modules written in Vernacular languages can import other modules – in the same language, or in other languages.

 # Specifying languages

-A Vernacular module is a *file* in a *language*.
-The language of a module file can be specified in three ways.
+The language of a file can be specified in three ways.

-The language can be specified as part of the file itself, with a special first line.
-The special first line looks like this:
+The preferred way is to use a special first line:

     #lang my-lang
     ....

 This is called (following Racket) a *hash lang*.

-The hash lang is the preferred way to specify a language.
-If you are creating a new language with a new syntax, this is what you should use.
-It takes precedence over all other ways of inferring the language.
+A hash lang takes precedence over all other ways of specifying a language.

-Much of the time, however, you will be re-using an existing syntax.
-Sometimes this is the point, because it lets you employ existing tooling like editors, linters, etc. In this case we piggyback on Emacs’s syntax for specifying modes, with a special string in the first line:
+Sometimes, however, you will be re-using an existing syntax.
+This lets you employ existing tooling like editors, linters, etc. In this case we borrow Emacs’s syntax for specifying modes, using a special  in the first line:

     # -*- mode: my-lang -*-

-You can consult the [Emacs manual][] for the details of the syntax.
+(You can consult the [Emacs manual][] for the details of the syntax.)

 The advantage of this approach is that the sequence between `-*-` markers does not have to appear at the beginning of the file; it can be commented out using the appropriate comment syntax.
-(If the file starts with a `#!` shebang, the mode can also be specified in the second line; this is also true of hash langs.)
+(If the file starts with a shebang (`#!`), the mode can also be specified in the second line, but this is also true of hash langs.)

 Lastly, the language of a module can be specified as part of the import syntax.
 This lets you use files as modules without having to